daavoo/pyntcloud/docs/points.rst

 .. image:: /images/scatter_matrix.png

-You can perform operations over points like getting wich points are above some "z" coordinate:
+You can perform operations over points like getting which points are above some "z" coordinate:

 .. code-block:: python